dhs-gov/sentopic-azure/README.md

 ```

 ### Multipart Form Data
-SenTop supports one or more file attachments.
+SENTOP supports one or more file attachments.
 The supported file types include:

 | Type | Available | Description |
 | :--- | :---: | :--- |